Network Cluster-Robust Inference

 Our main condition for guaranteeing $\bm{\Sigma}_{\ell m}=\zero$ for all $\ell \neq m$ is

-This says {\em the maximal conductance of the clusters is small}, which means each cluster's boundary size is of smaller order than its volume. \autoref{sufficiency} establishes sufficiency under additional conditions and \autoref{necessity} necessity.
+This says {\em the maximal conductance of the clusters is small}, which means each cluster's boundary size is of smaller order than its volume.
+Under additional conditions, \autoref{sufficiency} establishes sufficiency and \autoref{necessity} necessity.

+{\bf Intuition.} At first glance, \eqref{conductance} may seem obvious; if links are primarily within, rather than between, clusters, then clusters appear to be mostly independent.
+However, this alone is insufficient because if two completely connected clusters are connected by only a single link, then all units are at most three links apart.
+Hence, we also require a restriction on the network's density for the clusters to be close to independent.

-The intuition for \eqref{conductance} is as follows.
-Weak network dependence requires restrictions on the sizes of network neighborhoods, the set of units linked to a particular unit.
-In sparse networks, these sizes are asymptotically bounded, which ensures a type of increasing domain asymptotics as $n\rightarrow\infty$, meaning that units are minimally spaced apart in large networks.
-For example, it rules out a completely connected network where all units are linked.
+Real-world networks are often sparse \citep{barabasi2015}, meaning that most units are linked with a vanishingly small fraction of potential alters, or more formally, that the average degree is asymptotically bounded.
+Sparsity is implicitly required by our weak dependence conditions (\autoref{apsi}).
+We interpret sparsity as imposing an analog of increasing domain asymptotics (typical in spatial econometrics) in the sense that units must be minimally spaced apart if they are unlinked to most alters.
+For example, it rules out a completely connected network in which all units are linked, which is the densest possible topology.

 Now, if \eqref{conductance} holds, this means that, for two clusters of order $n$ size, the number of links connecting the clusters is $o(n)$.